ferdikoomen/mini/README.md

 # WebGL demo of a MINI Cooper S

-Select your favorite color and drive your MINI Cooper S though a huge pile of boxes.
+A WebGL and Physics engine demo that allows you to jump a Mini Cooper S straight through a wall of boxes.
 Note that this is a personal project and is not directly related to [MINI](https://www.mini.co.uk).

 Initially this projects started out as a basic research project to learn WebGL: How to export models from [Blender](https://www.blender.org), import them in [Three.js](https://threejs.org), assign materials, create lights, etc. However, along the way I stumbled upon this fascinating [Ammo.js vehicle example](http://kripken.github.io/ammo.js/examples/webgl_demo_vehicle/index.html) and decided to use that as a base for this demo.